myrrkel/odoo_one/README.md

 # Odoo One

-The easiest way to start Odoo on your own PC.
+The easiest way to start Odoo on your own machine.

 ### Quick start